Endometriosis Specialist in South Miami, FL

 In addition to discussing your symptoms with your gynecologist, he or she may suggest another exam to diagnosis endometriosis.
 During a pelvic exam, the gynecologists at South Miami Women’s Health may be able to feel for large cysts or scars behind your uterus.
 Imaging tests in the form of an ultrasound or MRI may also be done to check for ovarian cysts.

 Surgery is the only way to confirm that you have endometriosis.
-Your South Miami Gynecologist near Coral Gables and Coconut Grove may perform a laparoscopic procedure or biopsy to further evaluate the growth and staging of your endometriosis.
+Your gynecologist may perform a laparoscopic procedure or biopsy to further evaluate the growth and staging of your endometriosis.